Cruquius Museum

 • Children interacting with tall, black cylindrical structures that present historical information about steam power, surrounded by other exhibits and timeline graphics.

-• Translated complex engineering and environmental history into playful, accessible experiences.
+• Translated heavy engineering and environmental history into approachable informal learning narratives.

-• Shaped a hands-on workshop environment that encourages exploration and learning by doing.
+• Shaped a physical workshop environment that ditches passive reading for active, hands-on learning by doing.

-• Collaborated with multidisciplinary teams and external partners across design, content, and production.
+• Coordinated cross-functional teams and external vendors across design and production.

 • Three children closely examining a hands-on model of a steam engine, focusing on its moving mechanical parts.